zendi-phw/osa/README.md

 MIT license is to be used on file boxplot.mustache.
 This file has been modified from a work by [@holtzy](https://github.com/holtzy/).
 It has been modified by [@moodleismylms](https://github.com/moodleismylms).

+GPL license is to be used on file script.js.
+This file is based in parts on a work by [@mbostock](https://gist.github.com/mbostock).
+Apart from these parts it has been created by [@manuelecker](https://github.com/manuelecker).